 Test different mouse grips in casual mode for a better feel of what you like and in which combination.
 Final words are to do what comes naturally.
 Your body should adjust to CS: GO requirements to be a better player.
 As you continue to play, you should innately understand how you hold your mouse and what level of sensitivity works best.

 When you do find something that works, stick with it.
 Write it down.
 Never forgot it.
 It's all about testing different things and seeing what works best for you.

 These aren’t the only way of holding your mouse.
 Listed above are the basic three, the ones that you’ll come across when you game non-stop and get bored of the same way of holding your mouse.
-We started gaming with one type of grip then transitioned into another one, to having a combination of grips suited better for certain scenarios of while in our CS: GO career.
+We started gaming with one type of grip then transitioned into more and suited grips, this might or is happening to you.

 When it comes down to finding the best mouse for FPS, you can only attempt through trying.
 There’s an ocean of different mouse’s you can choose from and the majority won’t suit you.
 Find the one that suits you best by understanding your hand-habits first.
 You can only do that by playing and testing the various grips in many combinations.